Sanglorian/orcus/Orcus Rulebook - current.md

 Some creatures have one or more of the following additional movement modes.

-**Compress** means that the monster can travel through spaces as if it were one size smaller without squeezing, or as if it were two sizes smaller while squeezing.
+**Compress X** means that the monster can travel through spaces as if it were a creature of that size.
+For example, a Large creature with compress Medium can pass through a five-foot passageway without needing to take the Squeeze action.

 ### Burrow